meritechsolutions/azm_db_merge/README.md

 Generic usage
 -------------

 Specify --azm_file <file.azm or folder containing multiple .azm files> to import the .azm's log database to a central Database.
-To 'unmerge' (remove all data from target db that cam from this .azm file) simply add --unmerge .

 This operation will CREATE (if requireD), ALTER (if new columns are detected) and INSERT data from all tables in the 'azqdata.db' of the azm log file into the target (central) database.

+To 'unmerge' (remove all data from target db that cam from this .azm file) simply add --unmerge.

+For a the full list of usage and options - please run:
+<pre>python azm_db_merge.py --help</pre>

+Example commands are provided in .sh files for PostgreSQL and .bat files for MSSQL in sections further below.

 Note: For a list of all 'elements' (which form tables through binding to columns) of azm's azqdata.db please refer to: https://docs.google.com/spreadsheets/d/1ddl-g_qyoMYLF8PMkjrYPrpXusdinTZxsWLQOzJ6xu8/